Advertisement

 9. Dundeya

-The Travels of Sir John Mandeville, written in the 14th century, was a very popular source of information about the world.
+The Travels of Sir John Mandeville, written in the 14th century, were a very popular source of information about the world.
 However, it included strange tales of what could be found in the lands of Asia.
 For example, Mandeville wrote about a large island called Dundeya, which he said was south of Sri Lanka.
 This island ruled over another 54 large islands, which were home to diverse peoples:

 In one, there is a race of great stature, like giants, foul and horrible to look at; they have one eye only, in the middle of their foreheads.
 They eat raw flesh and raw fish.
 In another part, there are ugly folk without heads, who have eyes in each shoulder; their mouths are round, like a horseshoe, in the middle of their chest.
 In yet another part there are headless men whose eyes and mouths are on their backs….